iPzX/TyNy-Bot/README.md

-Hope you actually learn smth from this because even i dont know what's going on here\n\n
+Hope you actually learn smth from this because even i dont know what's going on here